 The first step is to Contact Us and ask to speak to a Field Executive.
-She will help you arrange your first Online Orientation, and explain the Adult Volunteer forms which need to be filled out.
+She will guide you through the process which need to be filled out.
 You will be asked to provide references in addition to learning more about Girl Scouting.
 A troop may start only after a minimum of two adults have Online Orientation and committed to the troop.
 After that, you and your co-leaders will decide together on things like meeting time and place and the division of duties.
 You do not need any prior Girl Scout experience to be a Leader, just the understanding that the best way to spend quality time with a girl is to give her an experience that will enrich her for the rest of her life.

 Will anyone be helping us?

 As a Girl Scout volunteer, you can count on help from a variety of people.
 Once a month you can attend a Service Area meeting in your neighborhood.
 There, youll have the opportunity to meet other Leaders from your area and get ideas, advice, training and information on upcoming events.
 Each Service Area also has a leadership team, made up of experienced Leaders whose job it is to help you in all aspects of providing quality Girl Scouting to your girls.

 Are there materials available to give us ideas for troop meetings?